kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 ### umai

-In comparison, umai much more minimal.
+In comparison, umai is much more minimal.
 There is no special API for effects.
 However, we can re-use an existing concept we touched on earlier.

 The handler passed to the `dom` property is only called once upon DOM node creation.
 Therefore, we can leverage it to run effects on "component mount".
 Additionally, a cleanup function can be returned in this handler to run code upon element removal.